CuriousNekomimi/AIDCAT/README.md

 AID CAT is a command-line utility that will allow you to download JSON backups of:
  1. Your private and published AI Dungeon scenarios, adventures, posts, bookmarks, worlds, friends, followers, and following.
- 2. Any user's published scenarios, adventures, and posts, as well as their friend, followers, and following.
+ 2. Any user's published scenarios, adventures, and posts, as well as their friends, followers, and following.

 Things AID CAT will **NEVER** do:
  1. Download another user's private content.
  2. Share your information with anyone else.
-All data transfed is strictly between your device and the aidungeon.io GraphGL backend.
+All data transferred is strictly between your device and the aidungeon.io GraphQL backend.

 ## [Go check out KoboldAI!](https://github.com/KoboldAI/KoboldAI-Client)
 **Saved AI Dungeon games exported using AID CAT can now be imported and played with [KoboldAI](https://github.com/KoboldAI/KoboldAI-Client)!** KoboldAI is a browser front-end for playing with multiple local & remote AI models.
 KoboldAI supports interact with the AI models via Tensorflow and includes a easy-to-use automated install process.
 Currently supported models are GPT Neo 1.3B/2.7B, GPT-2 Med/Large/XL, Megatron (via InferKit API) as well as the ability to run your fine-tuned custom GPT-Neo (e.g., Neo-horni) and custom GPT-2 (e.g., CloverEdition) models.